 Dr Switkowski was appointed Executive Chairman of nbn on 3 October 2013, and reverted to the role of Non-Executive Chairman from 2 April 2014 following the appointment of Mr Bill Morrow as Chief Executive Officer.

 Dr Switkowski is Chairman of the Suncorp Group and a Director of listed companies Tabcorp Holdings and Oil Search Ltd. He is Chancellor of RMIT University.

-Dr Switkowski is a former Chairman of the Australian Nuclear Science and Technology Organisation and of Opera Australia.
-He has previously held positions as Chief Executive Officer of Telstra Corporation Limited and Optus Communications Ltd and is a former Chairman and Managing Director of Kodak Australasia Pty Ltd.
+Dr Switkowski is a former Chairman of the Australian Nuclear Science and Technology Organisation and Opera Australia.
+He has previously held positions as Chief Executive Officer of Telstra Corporation Limited and Optus Communications Ltd, and is a former Chairman and Managing Director of Kodak Australasia Pty Ltd.

-He founded an internet service provider, Internode in 1991 and licensed carrier Agile in 1997.
-The group grew to be a national provider of Internet services using ADSL2+, optical fibre and fixed wireless infrastructure.
+He founded internet service provider, Internode in 1991 and licensed carrier Agile in 1997.
+The group grew to be a national provider of internet services using ADSL2+, optical fibre and fixed wireless infrastructure.
 Internode was one of the first companies to connect to the nbn™ network in 2010.
-The company group was sold to iiNet Limited in early 2012.
+The group was sold to iiNet Limited in early 2012.

-He is a fellow of the Australian Institute of Company Directors and a fellow of the Australian Computer Society.
+Mr Hackett is a Fellow of the Australian Institute of Company Directors and a Fellow of the Australian Computer Society.